Stay-at-Home Mom to Sole Income Provider: Mandi Wilke

 Mandi's Motivation

 What motivates Mandi?
 Just like with pacing, she doesn’t want to fly under the radar in anything she does.
 She wants to be noticed.
 She speaks at N2 Conferences.
 She spends most of her time meeting and surrounding herself with people who are where she wants to be.
-She represents hundreds of Area Directors as a member of the Stroll advisory board, weighing in on big business decisions.
+She has represented hundreds of Area Directors as a member of the Stroll advisory board, weighing in on big business decisions.
 And she’s keeping pace all the while.

 Take it from Mandy: “If you’re looking for purpose and fulfillment, you will find it within this organization.
 If you want flexibility, success, and being a present parent (after ramp-up, of course) this is a perfect fit.
 You can have it all once you get established.
 Your desires are your potential in this business!”